Zeraphim/MAMA-NASASpaceApps2021/README.md

 ## 💡 What we're about 💡

 MAMA (Monitoring and Assessing Marine Debris Application) uses Mapbox API to display heatmaps in ocean bodies with high concentration of marine debris.
-The data is extracted from sattelite images which is then used by the application to provide heatmaps in their corresponding coordinates in the water bodies.
+The data is extracted from satellite images which is then used by the application to provide heatmaps in their corresponding coordinates in bodies of water.

 ## 🛠 Technologies and materials used 🛠
 <ul>